medcomdk/dk-medcom-xds-metadata/input/pagecontent/XDS_Metadata_for_Document_Sharing_Danish_profile_v.1.0.0.md

 **Use**

 The value set for practiceSettingCode represents the type of clinical setting of the clinical encounter during which the documented act occurred.
 The value set "DK_IHE_practiceSettingCode" was initially comprised of a subset of the code list from the SOR lookup table "clinical_speciality".
 All code values are SNOMED CT identifiers (SCTID).
-Further use of code systems are documented in [https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx](http://svn.medcom.dk/svn/drafts/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx)
+Further use of code systems are documented in [<a href="https://svn.medcom.dk/svn/releases/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx" target="_blank">DK-IHE_Metadata-Common_Code_systems-Value_sets (opens in new window)</a>](http://svn.medcom.dk/svn/drafts/Standarder/IHE/OID/DK-IHE_Metadata-Common_Code_systems-Value_sets.xlsx)

 **Other information**